-Existing Terms of Reference Amended Terms of Reference Name: Quinns Beach Long Term Coastal Protection - Advisory Group Quinns Beach Coastal Management - Advisory Group Role/Purpose: To have input into the development and implementation of long term coastal protection measures for the Quinns Rocks coastline.
-To have input into the development and implementation of coastal management measures for the Quinns Rocks coastline.
-Aims & Functions: 1.1 To receive information at the key stages of the Quinns 1.1 To receive information on coastal monitoring results, coastal
+Existing Terms of Reference Amended Terms of Reference Name: Quinns Beach Long Term Coastal Quinns Beach Coastal Management - Protection - Advisory Group Advisory Group Role/Purpose: To have input into the development To have input into the development and and implementation of long term implementation of coastal management coastal protection measures for the measures for the Quinns Rocks Quinns Rocks coastline. coastline.
+Aims & 1.1 To receive information at the 1.1 To receive information and Functions: key stages of the Quinns provide feedback on coastal Beach Long Term Coastal monitoring results, coastal